oroinc/documentation/user_guide/activities_comments.rst

 - View the activity details:

-  - Go to the View page of the record and open to the Record Activities section (or the User Tasks if you want to comment on a task assigned to a user and click on the activity title, or
+  - Go to the View page of the record and open to the Record Activities section (or the User Tasks if you want to comment on a task assigned to a user and click on the activity title.

-  - Go to the activities grid and click the icon to get to the activity View page.
+  - Alternatively, go to the activities grid and click the icon to get to the activity View page.

 - Click the :guilabel:`Add Comment` button.